hatimhansal/To_Do_List-Crypto/README.md

-# 🔐 To-Do List Crypto
+# 📝 To-Do List — Python

-A simple **To-Do List application with data encryption**, written in Python.
+A simple **To-Do List application written in Python**.

-This project combines basic task management with **cryptography** to protect stored data.

-It was created as a practical project to learn Python, file handling, JSON, encryption, and basic data security.

-> ⚠️ **Disclaimer:** This project is intended for educational purposes.
-It should not be considered a production-ready security application.
+This project was created to practice Python fundamentals, JSON file handling, task management, and the first steps toward integrating cryptography with a Python application.

 ---

-## 📌 Features
+## 📌 Project Overview

-* ✅ Create tasks
-* 📋 View tasks
-* ✏️ Manage tasks
-* 🗑️ Delete tasks
-* 💾 Store task data locally
-* 🔐 Encrypt sensitive stored data
-* 🔓 Decrypt data when the application needs to read it
-* 🐍 Built with Python
+The project contains two Python implementations:

+* `To_Do_list.py` — basic To-Do List implementation.
+* `to-do-list-crypto.py` — To-Do List version with initial work toward integrating **Fernet cryptography**.

+The current version focuses mainly on **task management and JSON data storage**.
+Cryptography is currently being explored and is **not fully implemented yet**.

 ---